allegheny-college-cmpsc-100-fall-2019/practical-03/README.md

 - [ ] In a terminal, ensure you're in the main folder of your practical repository and type `gradle build`
 - [ ] After the `command` completes successfully, type `gradle grade`

+## `commit` your work

+When you've finished your work: remember that there are three (3) steps to submitting a `git` repository: to "pack," to "label," and to "ship."

+* Note: attempt all of these from the main directory of the repository.

+- [ ] To "pack" the submission: `git add .`
+- [ ] To "label" the submission: `git commit -m "{ADD MESSAGE DESCRIPTING PURPOSE OF COMMIT HERE}"`
+- [ ] To "ship" the submission: `git push`